siacus/flourishing-i-challenge/README.md

 ## Project Summary

-[The Human Flourishing Program](https://hfh.fas.harvard.edu) is a research initiative whose goal is to study and promote human flourishing across a broad spectrum of life domains, integrating interdisciplinary research in social sciences, philosophy, psychology, and other fields.
-The [Global Flourishing Study](https://hfh.fas.harvard.edu/global-flourishing-study) (GFS), a five-year traditional longitudinal data collection on approximately 200,000 participants from 20+ geographically and culturally diverse countries and territories, measures global human flourishing in six areas: Happiness and life satisfaction; Mental and physical health; Meaning and purpose; Character and virtue; Close social relationships and Material and financial stability.
+[The Human Flourishing Program](https://hfh.fas.harvard.edu) is a research initiative dedicated to studying and promoting human flourishing across diverse domains of life.
+It integrates interdisciplinary research from the social sciences, philosophy, psychology, and related fields to advance understanding and practical applications.
+The [Global Flourishing Study](https://hfh.fas.harvard.edu/global-flourishing-study) (GFS), is a five-year longitudinal study involving approximately 200,000 participants from over 20 geographically and culturally diverse countries and territories.
+It measures global human flourishing across six key dimensions:

+- Happiness and life satisfaction
+- Mental and physical health
+- Meaning and purpose
+- Character and virtue
+- Close social relationships
+- Material and financial stability

 ## Our Approach